HowieHwong/TrustLLM/docs/index.md

 ```

 !!! note

+    Please note that the LLM you use for evaluation should have a certain level of utility.
+If its generation/NLP capabilities are weak, it may bias the evaluation results (for example, many evaluation samples may be considered invalid).

 The datasets are uniformly structured in JSON format, where each JSON file consists of a collection of dictionaries.
 Within each dictionary, there is a consistent key named `prompt`.
 Your task is to utilize the value of `prompt` key as the input for processing.
 After processing, you should store the result under a newly created key named `res` within the same dictionary.
 Here is an example to generate answer from your LLM:

 ```python
 import json